© Harricana par Mariouche

 Luxury, luxury and more luxury

 Stitched leather, pleated satin, luxurious sequins and weightless silk characterize the highly original and decidedly feminine design of Denis Gagnon.
-There's a whole world to discover in his boutique, located on the stylish Rue Saint-Paul in Old Montréal.
+There is a whole world to discover in his boutique on stylish Rue Saint-Paul in Old Montréal.

 Since 1993, this Montréal brand has been recycling old furs and giving a second life to coats and silk and cashmere scarves.
 All its creations are made under ethical manufacturing conditions, helping to make the planet a better—and more fashionable—place.